 To submit a proposal, fill out the form below.
 We recommend writing the session out in a word processor and copying and pasting it into the form, to ensure that all of the information is captured by the form.

-All proposals are due June 15.
+All proposals are due July 1 (new date!).
 Acceptances will be sent by the end of July.

 We hope to hear from you soon!